**Rules and/or Registration information is subject to change prior to the upcoming Lady Angler Tournament, June 7, 2014

 Blue Marlin 400 points, White Marlin 125 points, Sailfish 125 points, Spearfish 125 points and Hatchett Marlin 125 points.

-In the event of ties, the first boat to achieve the winning totals shall be declared the winner.
+In the event of a tie, in total release points, the tie breaker shall be the largest single gamefish (yellowfin tuna, dolphin, wahoo) by weight.
+Gamefish scales close at 5:00 pm.
 Released fish must be attested to by signature of the female angler, captain and two witnesses (if available) on board the boat at the time of the release on the Official Release Form provided by the Tournament Committee.
 This form shall be turned in to the OFFICIAL WEIGHMASTER, TOURNAMENT HEADQUARTERS, or any OFFICIAL REPORTING STATION.
 Release forms must be turned in (no later than 10:00 pm on the day the fish is caught) to qualify.

 14. PROTEST - Any protest by any participant against the catch of another must be submitted in writing to the Tournament Rules Committee.
-Any protest must be received by 9:00 a.m. on the day following the catch of the disputed fish and by 7:00 pm on the last day of the tournament.
-Any member of the Rules Committee, or the Official Weigh-Master, retains the right to hold and keep any fish deemed questionable by him with respect to being qualified for any prize or cash award.
+Any protest must be received by 9:00 a.m. on the day following the catch.
+Any member of the Rules Committee, or the weigh-master (in their sole discretion), retains the right to hold and keep any fish deemed questionable by him with respect to being qualified for any prize or cash award.
 If retention of the fish is refused, the fish is automatically disqualified.

-20. DISPUTE RESOLUTION – A protest by one participant against the catch of another must be submitted in accordance with Rule 15.
-All other disputes, controversies, or claims of any kind arising out of or relating to the tournament (hereinafter, “disputes”), including, but not limited to, all disputes concerning decisions by Tournament Officials, Boards, or Committees, must be submitted in writing to the Rules Committee no later than 9:00 a.m. on Sunday, June 9, 2013.
+15. DISPUTE RESOLUTION – A protest by one participant against the catch of another must be submitted in accordance with Rule 14.
+All other disputes, controversies, or claims of any kind arising out of or relating to the Tournament (hereinafter, “dispute” or “disputes”), including, but not limited to, all disputes concerning decisions by Tournament Officials, Boards, or Committees, must be submitted in writing to the Rules Committee no later than 5:00 p.m. on the last fishing day of the Tournament.
 Failure to submit any such disputes in writing by that date and time shall constitute a waiver and release of any and all such disputes.
-Without waiving any other provisions in these rules concerning the absolute discretion and finality of decisions made by the Rules Committee or Board of Directors, all participants in the tournament agree that any legal action or proceeding arising out of or relating to any dispute shall be brought exclusively in the Superior Court of Carteret County, North Carolina.
-All persons participating in the tournament irrevocably consent to the jurisdiction of the Superior Court of Carteret County, North Carolina, and waive any objections to personal jurisdiction, subject matter jurisdiction, forum, or venue in such Court.